'What you did for the least of my brethren you did unto me' Matthew 25:40

 The Trussell Trust Foodbank - P6 pupils presented a Harvest Assembly where the food donated by pupils, parents and staff for The Trussell Trust Foodbank was displayed.

-The Trussell Trust runs many foodbanks across the UK, they partner with local communities to help stop UK hunger.
+The Trussell Trust runs many food banks across the UK, they partner with local communities to help stop UK hunger.
 Thirteen million people live below the poverty line in the UK, with individuals going hungry every day for a range of reasons, from benefit delays to receiving an unexpected bill on a low income.
-The Trussell Trust’s 400-strong network of foodbanks provides a minimum of three days’ emergency food and support to people experiencing crisis in the UK.
+The Trussell Trust’s 400-strong network of food banks provide a minimum of three days’ emergency food and support to people experiencing a crisis in the UK.
 In 2016/17, they gave 1,182,954 three-day emergency food supplies to people in crisis.
 Please click the following link for more information www.trusselltrust.org

-RBL Poppy Appeal – All pupils are being given the opportunity to purchase their poppies through the school for the RBL.
+RBL Poppy Appeal – All pupils were given the opportunity to purchase their poppies through the school for the RBL.

-Save the Children Fund – Children will be encouraged to wear their Christmas Jumpers in school and all who do, will make a donation to ‘Save the Children Fund.’
-Some of the monies also collected after the Christmas Carol service will also be donated to the charity.
+Save the Children Fund – Children were encouraged to wear their Christmas Jumpers in school and all who did kindly made a donation to ‘Save the Children Fund.'

-Father Hudson's – Monies will be raised for this charity from some of the proceeds collected after the Christmas Carol service, and also in the Spring Term, the Prep School will be collecting money in their collection boxes for Father Hudson’s Good Shepherd Appeal.
+Father Hudson's – Money was raised from some of the proceeds collected after our Christmas Carol service.
+During the Spring Term, our prep school pupils will be collecting money in their collection boxes for Father Hudson’s Good Shepherd Appeal.